World Bank report: How can Mauritius tourism become sustainable?

 The ER Group has been working on sustainable development in tourism for years.
 In your experience, what is the biggest obstacle?

-Philippe Espitalier-Noël: Execution.
-We have the frameworks, the commitments, the talent, the intentions.
-What has consistently been hardest is translating that ambition into consistent action across every operation, every decision, every day.
+Philippe Espitalier-Noël: We have the framework, the commitments, the talent and the intentions.
+The most difficult thing has always been to translate this ambition into consistent action – in every operational process, in every decision, every day.

 The third obstacle is time horizons.
-The investments that will determine Mauritius’s resilience over the next 30 years compete against quarterly reporting cycles and short-term occupancy pressures.
+The investments that will determine the resilience of Mauritius over the next 30 years are competing with quarterly reporting cycles and short-term utilization pressures.
+Boards and investors are increasingly savvy in this regard, but incentive structures are not yet fully aligned with the pace of action required.

-I dream of making tourism related practices in Mauritius more virtuous.
-What gives me confidence is that the stakes are no longer deniable and the country is by and large indicating a strong sense of readiness.
-Climate change, biodiversity loss, geopolital risk, rising energy costs, inequality, these are not distant threats.
-They are today’s operating realities and daily worries for all Mauritians.
+My dream is to make the tourism sector in Mauritius more sustainable.
+What gives me confidence is that the challenges are no longer deniable and the country by and large is signaling a strong willingness.
+Climate change, biodiversity loss, geopolitical risks, rising energy costs, inequality – these are not distant threats.
+They are today’s realities and the daily concerns of all Mauritians.

 The question is not whether we need to act.
-It is whether we can act with the clarity, the courage, and the pace the moment demands.
+The question is whether we can act with the clarity, courage and speed that the moment demands.